UKRSE/UKRSE.github.io/conf2016_sponsors.md

 ## Bronze sponsors

-Although our Gold and Silver options have been taken, Bronze sponsorship is still available.

-1. Exhibition table
-2. Logo on website and promotional materials
-3. Free registration for two people

-Cost £1,500

 We can now announce the following Bronze sponsors!

 The [Scientific Computing Department (SCD) at STFC](http://www.scd.stfc.ac.uk/SCD/) develops and utilises its expertise and relationships to establish leadership positions on the provision and support of scientific computing infrastructures and the research and development of scientific applications.
 This increases the UK’s scientific and economic impact by the creation of innovative solutions.
 SCD provides the computing, data storage, networking infrastructure and applications required by today's advanced science facilities to support the complete scientific life cycle, from background research, through simulation and experimental design, data collection and analysis to publication.